mjl-/mox/README.md

 ## Roadmap

+- Sending DMARC and TLS reports (currently only receiving)
 - Authentication other than HTTP-basic for webmail/webadmin/webaccount
 - Per-domain webmail and IMAP/SMTP host name (and TLS cert) and client settings
-- Require TLS SMTP extension (RFC 8689)
-- Sending DMARC and TLS reports (currently only receiving)
 - Make mox Go packages more easily reusable, each pulling in fewer (internal) dependencies
 - HTTP-based API for sending messages and receiving delivery feedback